Design-Computing/Design-Computing.github.io/md/week2.md

 ## Homework

 1. Finish this week's exercises: 0&ndash;3.
-Remember to _push_ to GitHub
+Remember to _push_ to GitHub.
+If you don't push, I won't know that you've done anything.

 1. We're going to teach you python, we promise, but why not make the most of the rest of the world?